amkyp/FarsNet/README.md

 # FarsNet
-A python wrapper for FarnNet API in Java
+A python wrapper for FarsNet API in Java